 What is the most important feature in a shower backer board?

 Structural rigidity.
 If the wall flexes, the tile assembly also flexes, causing cracked tile and grout.
-Backer boards provides structure, and waterproofing membranes provides moisture control.
+Backer boards provide structure, and waterproofing membranes provides moisture control.
 Both are necessary for a long-lasting shower.

 Can cement board grow mold?